Risk Bounds for Over-parameterized Maximum Margin Classification on Sub-Gaussian Mixtures: Experiments

 \section{Experiments}

 In this section we present simulation results to backup our population risk bound in Theorem~\ref{thm:BOnew}.
 We generate $\ub$ as a standard Gaussian vector, and set $\bSigma = \diag\{ \lambda_1,\ldots, \lambda_d\}$ with $\lambda_k = k^{-\alpha}$ for some parameter $\alpha \in [0,1)$, which matches the setting studied in Section~\ref{section:mainresults}.
 The mean vector $\bmu$ is generated uniformly from the sphere centered at the origin with radius $r$.
 All population risks are calculated by taking the average of $100$ independent experiments.
-Note that since we are considering Gaussian mixtures in our experiments, the population risk can be directly calculated with the Gaussian cumulative distribution function:
+Note that under our setting, $\hat\btheta_{\text{SVM}} = \hat\btheta_{\text{LS}}$ can be easily calculated.
+Moreover, since we are considering Gaussian mixtures in our experiments, the population risk can be directly calculated with the Gaussian cumulative distribution function:

 The derivation of the above result is in the proof of Lemma~\ref{lemma:subGaussian_riskbound} in Appendix~\ref{section:proof_subGaussian_riskbound}.

 \textbf{Population risk versus the norm of the mean vector $\| \bmu\|_2$.} We first present experimental results on the relation between the population risk and the norm of the mean vector $\| \bmu\|_2$.
 Note that in our setting, the risk bound in Theorem~\ref{thm:BOnew} reduces to the following bound: